Community Center Expansion Frequently Asked Questions

 What does the Community Center Expansion Project include?

-The proposed expansion would add approximately 24,000 sq. ft. to the existing 13,000 sq. ft. facility, including a 6-lane competition-sized pool and activity pool; additional multipurpose space for meetings, classes, and other programming; more fitness space; locker rooms; full kitchen; office space; more parking.
+The proposed expansion would add approximately 24,000 sq. ft. to the existing 13,000 sq. ft. facility, including a recreation pool, and a 6-lane lap pool that can accommodate local competitions; additional multipurpose space for meetings, classes, and other programming; more fitness space; locker rooms; office space.

 Why is the expansion needed?

 Due to 30% population growth in Snoqualmie and high membership saturation rates at the Snoqualmie Community Center/YMCA (Y) over the past decade, the current facility is insufficient to meet demand for before and after school programs, health and wellness programs, meeting space, and fitness space.
-Additionally, the upper Snoqualmie Valley significantly lacks aquatics space for swimming and water safety education – with only one 85-year-old pool to serve an area that has experienced significant population growth over the past two decades.
-This has led to swim lesson wait lists of 400+ in a region filled with families, rivers, and lakes.
+Additionally, the upper Snoqualmie Valley significantly lacks aquatics space for swimming and water safety education – with only one 86-year-old pool to serve an area that has experienced significant population growth over the past two decades.
+This has led to extensive swim lesson wait lists in a region filled with rivers, and lakes and where approximately one-third of Snoqualmie’s population is age 18 and younger.
+These wait lists are more extensive for Snoqualmie residents due to a recent policy change by Si View Metro Parks District that now prioritizes swim lessons for those who reside within its district boundaries, which does not include the City of Snoqualmie.

 Would the Y continue to run the expanded facility?

 Yes.
-The City and the YMCA of Greater Seattle will negotiate a new operational agreement for an expanded facility with an aquatics center.
+The City and the YMCA of Greater Seattle will negotiate a new operational agreement for the expanded facility with an aquatics center.

 What will the expansion project cost?